Autism Teaching Strategies

 6. Maintain A Calm Manner

-Schools can be stressful environments and working with students with ASD can at times add pressure.
+Universities can be stressful environments and working with students with ASD can at times add pressure.
 Accept that this is reflective of how important your role is.
 Try to focus on the positive impact you can have on your student and their well-being.
 This is what makes roles in Student Support Services especially rewarding.

 Looking for your next role?